brichards99/brichards.net/content/post/books-April-2021.md

 * [Zen and the Art of Motorcycle Maintenance: An Inquiry Into Values by Robert M. Pirsig](https://www.goodreads.com/book/show/629.Zen_and_the_Art_of_Motorcycle_Maintenance)
 * [Bag of Bones by Stephen King](https://www.goodreads.com/book/show/6572589-bag-of-bones)

+A big month of reading.

+First of all, it was the best part of the month to be able to read a new Stephen King book.
+Later was actually a touch shocking and of course really entertaining.
+Plus I have been trying to dig through a number of King's books I have fond memories of, and for some reason Bag of Bones has always stuck with me.
+There is a soft spot in my sentiments for cabins the woods, and this story about a haunted one told from the point of view of a haunted writer just feels really good.

+On another note, did you know that the author of Planet of the Apes is also the author of the Bridge Over the River Kwai?
+There you go.

+Also, you have to go read Sapiens.
+It's big and covers a lot of territory, but the journey is worth it.